james-see/python-zkp-example/README.md

 This is an example repo.
 It uses the merkle-tools library in python that is a port from [this](https://github.com/tierion/merkle-tools) repo for python

+This is not meant to be production code, but is an easy way to prove the concept and could turn into production code with some time and effort.